About the Vaccine Science and Policy Certificate Program

-Students already enrolled in a graduate program at JHSPH are not required to submit the School's electronic admissions application, but prior to starting coursework, applicants must submit notification of intent to Faculty Sponsor.
+Students already enrolled in a graduate program at the Bloomberg School are not required to submit the School's electronic admissions application, but prior to starting coursework, applicants must submit the notification of intent form and select "Vaccine Science and Policy."

 This certificate program is only open to individuals who are currently matriculated in a graduate degree program in the Johns Hopkins Bloomberg School of Public Health.